LT-Lily/complete-javascript-course/16-Asynchronous/starter/CALLBACKHELL.md

 Since promises happen ASYNCHRONOUSLY, they are time sensitive and can have different STATES.

-# Before future value is available: PENDING
+# Before future value is available: state : PENDING

 In this state, Asynchronous task is still working in the background.
 (Analogy: Asynch task = lottery)

-# Asnychronous task is finished: SETTLED
+# Asnychronous task is finished: SETTLED -> Fulfilled || Rejected

 There are 2 types of SETTLED promises: